 Focusing on Antrim & Newtonabbey, Derry/Londonderry and East Inishowen, Peace Bytes offers support, training and mentoring, and for young people who complete the programme, a minimum of 3 OCN qualifications are guaranteed.
 In addition, we provide childcare and transport for those who need it, as well as a financial incentive for those who are eligible.

 Between 2018 and 2022, Peace Bytes will combine technology and traditional youth work methodologies over a 30 week programme to help more than 900 young people.
 Through group work and one-to-one mentoring, we aim to help participants overcome barriers to their potential, build their confidence and develop links with their peers from different backgrounds, in a non-pressured environment.

-Peace Bytes is co-ordinated by Oonagh McAlister and Mark Clegg.
-More information is available by email via or firstname.lastname@example.org.
+Peace Bytes is co-ordinated by Oonagh McAlister, who can be contacted for more information via email@example.com.